zocker-160/ifm/doc/solving.rst

    and dropping items in the current room is allowed, they are dropped.
 An item is wanted if at least one of the following is true:

-   (a) it's needed for movement,
+   * it's needed for movement,

-   (b) it's needed for a task that hasn't been done yet, (c) it's being kept unconditionally,
+   * it's needed for a task that hasn't been done yet,

+   * it's being kept unconditionally,

-   (d) it's being kept with another item that's carried, (e) it's being kept until a certain task is done.
+   * it's being kept with another item that's carried,

+   * it's being kept until a certain task is done.

 2. The map is traversed to find the distances of all rooms from the current room.
 Then the task list is sorted in order of ascending distance of the